Compart - Document- and Output-Management

 The challenge is to cover these typical requirements of modern customer communication in terms of processes and IT - if possible in an integrative, scalable and high-performance system that is cloud-enabled and based on open, standardized interfaces (API) so that third-party applications can also be integrated quickly and flexibly.
 One might think, for example, of the connection of weather apps in the claims settlement of insurers in order to be able to check whether a storm really occurred in region Y on reference date X (e.g., for the claim of hail damage).
 Also interesting in this context is the possibility of integration into an existing user interface (UI) by means of l-frame - whereby GID can be displayed in SFDC, for example.

-With the component-based architecture of the DocBridge® Suite, Compart offers a suitable technological basis for this that has been proven in practice.
+With the component-based architecture of the DocBridge® Communication Suite, Compart offers a suitable technological basis for this that has been proven in practice.